Dextroamphetamines: Uses, Side Effects, Addiction

-Dextroamphetamine is a central nervous system stimulant, It works by changing the amounts of certain natural substances in the brain.
-Dextroamphetamine is used as part of a treatment program to control symptoms of attention deficit hyperactivity disorder (ADHD; more difficulty focusing, controlling actions, and remaining still or quiet than other people who are the same age) in adults and children.
+Dextroamphetamine is a type of central nervous system stimulant that affects the levels of certain natural substances in the brain.
+It is commonly prescribed as part of a comprehensive treatment program to manage symptoms of attention deficit hyperactivity disorder (ADHD) in both adults and children.
+ADHD symptoms include difficulty focusing, impulsivity, and hyperactivity.

 How should dextroamphetamine be used?